Battle of Remagen: Command changes

 By 6 March, the 9th Armored was already just 14 km from the Rhine.
 On the same day, Botsch was so quickly transferred that he did not have time to brief his replacement, Generalmajor Richard von Bothmer.
 Bothmer was unable to visit Remagen, as he was concentrating on defending Bonn.
-Instead, he dispatched a liaison officer to Remagen the evening of 6 March, but he was caught up by the American's rapid advance and was captured when he accidentally entered their lines.
+Instead, he dispatched a liaison officer to Remagen the evening of 6 March, but he was caught up by the Americans' rapid advance and was captured when he accidentally entered their lines.
 When retreating Germans informed Bratge on the evening of 6 March that the Americans were nearing Remagen, Bratge tried to contact Botsch, unaware that he had been reassigned.

 Hitler had issued orders that the Siegfried Line was to be held at all costs.
 The rapid Allied penetration of the border fortifications had disrupted German communications, command structure, and their entire defense of the west bank of the Rhine.
 It would have been logical to fall back to the east side of the Rhine and regroup, but Hitler absolutely refused to allow a retreat and irrationally demanded that his Army recapture the territory it had lost.
 Units that were threatened with the possibility of being overrun or surrounded could not fall back to a more defensible position.
 To protect themselves from Hitler's wrath, a court-martial and a firing squad, commanders falsified reports to cover actual losses.
 To shift the blame to someone else, they issued orders that could not be realistically fulfilled.
 The German troops, thoroughly routed by the beating they had been receiving, could not hold on to the area they controlled, much less retake ground.
 As a result, the Americans advanced even more rapidly towards the Rhine.
 An unintended consequence was that German forces paid less attention to the bridges across the Rhine.

 On 6 March, General of the Cavalry Edwin Rothkirch, commanding officer of LIII Armeekorps with responsibility for the Remagen area, wandered into U.S. lines and was captured.
 In the midst of this confusion, General der Infanterie Otto Hitzfeld, the new commanding officer of LXVII Corps, was told at 1:00 am on 7 March that he was now responsible for defending the Ludendorff Bridge.
-Hitzfeld dispatched his adjutant, Major Hans Scheller, to take command of Remagen.
+Hitzfeld dispatched his adjutant, Major Johannes "Hans" Scheller, to take command of Remagen.
 Scheller left at 3:00 am and took a radio unit of eight men but during their 64 km trip they had to route around American tanks and ran low on gas, forcing them to detour further so they could refuel.
 The radio unit got separated and Scheller didn't arrive until 11:15 am, less than two hours before the Americans.
 The German commandant at Remagen, Captain Willi Bratge was at first relieved when Scheller announced he was assuming command, but then learned that Scheller had not brought the battalion of reinforcements with him that Botsch had promised to send.